 Upon arrival in Trongsa town, check into the hotel and rest for a while before visiting the inner courtyard of the largest Dzong in Bhutan, Trongsa Dzong built in 1648.
-Trongsa Dzong is know as Choekhor Rabtentse Dzong.
-It holds a significant place in the history of Bhutan as it was from here that the ancestors of Royal family of Bhutan emerged as the most powerful rulers in the 19th and early 20th century.
+Trongsa Dzong is known as Choekhor Rabtentse Dzong.
+It holds a significant place in the history of Bhutan as it was from here that the ancestors of the Royal family of Bhutan emerged as the most powerful rulers in the 19th and early 20th centuries.
 The first and second hereditary Kings of Bhutan ruled the country from this ancient seat of power.
-There is a tradition that crown prince must be invested as Trongsa Penlop (Governor of Trongsa) here at Trongsa Dzong before he ascends the throne of the King.
+There is a tradition that the crown prince must be invested as Trongsa Penlop (Governor of Trongsa) here at Trongsa Dzong before he ascends the throne of the King.

 We can also visit Thruepang Palace.
-This two storied simple palace situated just above the highway in the town is the birth place of our Late King Jigme Dorji Wangchuck.
+This two-storied simple palace situated just above the highway in the town is the birthplace of our Late King Jigme Dorji Wangchuck.
 It was here that on 2nd May 1928, His Majesty was born to King Jigme Wangchuck and Ashi Puntsho Choden.
 He spent most of his early childhood days here in this Thurepang Palace.
 The other palace of interest is the Eundu Choling Palace which was the winter residence of the 1st King Ugyen Wangchuck.

-Free time to explore the Trongsa Town.
+Free time to explore Trongsa Town.

 Overnight at a hotel in Trongsa.
 (Breakfast, Lunch, Dinner)